 It takes eight seconds to walk by a typical storefront.

-Once someone is two seconds past the door, they won’t turn round.
-That means retailers must capture passing footfall in the first four seconds of their approach.
+Once someone is two seconds past the door, they won’t turn around.
+That means retailers must capture passing footfall in the first four second of their approach.
 Even for big box retailers and global names, that is an incredibly short amount of time to convince someone to enter your store.

-Through striking window displays, e.g these Halloween themed ones – and eye-catching external technology– like our ASICS MetaRun campaign activation window below – retailers can attempt to capture the attention of passing shoppers.
+Through striking window displays and eye-catching external technology – like our ASICS MetaRun campaign activation window below or our Mercedes-Benz Formula One simulator – retailers can attempt to capture the attention of passing shoppers.

 By delivering consistent, branded messages before customers even cross the store threshold; brands can begin forging relationships and connections with these potential shoppers.